divya2016/OrderPay/README.md

 Steps :

-Clone the CMS repo to the host where we want to deploy the code- git clone https://github.com/divya2016/OrderPay.git
+Clone the Orderpay repo to the host where we want to deploy the code- git clone https://github.com/divya2016/OrderPay.git

 Edit the application.properties file to match your desired host and domain.